 B i o g r a p h y

-A passionate recitalist, Feldmann and pianist Nathaniel LaNasa are recent winners of the 2019 Joy in Singing International Song Competition.
-Their finals program of "Forgotten Voices" highlighted music by Franz Schreker, Alexander Zemlinsky, and selections from the AIDS Quilt Songbook.
-The duo will present their debut recital in Carnegie Hall's Weill Hall next season.
-Feldmann also enjoys a partnership with pianist Steven Blier and the New York Festival of Song.
+Feldmann is a frequent collaborator with pianist Steven Blier and the New York Festival of Song.
+In October 2021, he curated and performed in NYFOS Next: 9 under 34, a concert of composers born after NYFOS' first concert.
 In January 2018, Feldmann and Blier gave two world premieres of John Corigliano's song literature, performing the cycle Rhymes of the Irreverent and song no comet ever scratched the sky with NYFOS at the Peter Jay Sharp Theatre.

-On the concert stage, Feldmann made his Carnegie Hall debut in November 2018 with MasterVoices, singing the Bass I solo in Handel's Israel in Egypt under Ted Sperling.
-He returned as a soloist in Handel's Messiah in December 2018 with Central Presbyterian Church on Park Avenue under Seth Ward.
-He hails from York, Pennsylvania.
+On the concert stage, Feldmann joined the Bridgehampton Chamber Music Festival in August 2021, singing Beethoven's Scottish folk songs.
+He made his Carnegie Hall debut in November 2018 with MasterVoices, singing the Bass I solo in Handel's Israel in Egypt under Ted Sperling.

 Feldmann is a recipient of the 2021 Richard F. Gold Career Grant through the Shoshana Foundation, and a recent graduate of the Artist Diploma in Opera Studies program at the Juilliard School, where he studied with Elizabeth Bishop.